Trafford Park Line

-The Trafford Park Line is a light rail line on the Manchester Metrolink network in Greater Manchester, England, running from Pomona to The Trafford Centre.
+The Trafford Park Line is a light rail line on the Manchester Metrolink network in Greater Manchester, England, running from Pomona to the Trafford Centre.
 Its name derives from Trafford Park, an area of the Metropolitan Borough of Trafford, and the first planned industrial estate in the world.
 The line opened in March 2020.

 History

+Plans for Metrolink to serve Trafford Park first obtained statutory approval via the Greater Manchester (Light Rapid Transit System) Act of 1992 but no funding was provided to construct the line at that time.

+In the 1995 The Trafford Centre was granted planning permission and provision for Metrolink was designed into its grounds.
+The centres developer, Peel Group were keen to support the line and promised to commit £16 million in funding during 1998.

+TGFM obtained revised powers to build the line in 2001 under the Greater Manchester (Light Rapid Transit System) (Trafford Park) act but again no funding was allocated.

+The line was also included in the 2008 TIF proposal but this was rejected by the voting public.
+The Peel Group opponents of the TIF with its chairman - John Whittaker suggesting that Manchester Airport could be sold to raise the required funds for transport improvements.

+The line was again excluded from the Phase 3 Metrolink development in 2009 due to lack of funds.

-Between July and September 2014, Transport for Greater Manchester conducted a public consultation to build the line.
+By the early 2010's the line had reached the top of Metrolink's development priorities and TFGM began to conceive a plan to construct it.
+Between July and September 2014, Transport for Greater Manchester conducted a public consultation to build the line resulting to some modifications to the route and the location of stops.
 In November 2014, the agency applied for power under the Transport and Works Act 1992 to build and operate the line.
 In October 2016, power to build the line was granted by the Secretary of State for Transport.
 Construction commenced in January 2017.

+The £350 million funding envelope was mostly provided by The Government as part of an arrangement with the Greater Manchester Combined Authority. £20 million was provided by Trafford Council.

 The final stretch of track was laid in November 2019, with the first test trams running soon after.
 The line opened on 22 March 2020, eight months earlier than originally planned, despite suggestions that it might be delayed as part of a review of all Metrolink services because of the COVID-19 pandemic.